riddhic15/safeHome/README.md

 ```
 flask run
 ```
-**NOTE: If you encounter an error saying module not found or an import error while importing app after running the 4th command, install the module that is not present using pip command.**
+**NOTE: If you encounter an error saying module not found or an import error while importing app after running the 4th command, install the dependency that has lead to the error.**

 ## Objective Behind the Project